floriangrundig/mdeps/README.md

 ```
 make source=/Users/flg/code/humio/ui/src/elm | grep -E "\"Pages.* -> \"_Json"
 ```
-Will find all modules which are using some Json Libraries...
+Will find all pages modules which are using some Json Libraries - which is in our case not a good thing because that should be encapsulated by the api modules...

 # Download/Install